 |Size and Weight Measurements (Bike Wheel: 622-17C, Pressure: 35 psi / 2.4 bar)|

 |Measured Knob Height Edge||4.0 mm|

 |Measured Total Thickness Center (excluding knobs)||1.80 mm|

 The X-King used for this test has a weight of 564 grams, which is slightly more than the advertised weight of 555 grams.
 I already mentioned the X-King is small for a 2.2 sized tire.
-The measured width of the carcass is 53 mm, maximum width of the knobs is 52 mm, height of the tire is 51 mm.
+The measured width of the casing is 53 mm, the maximum width of the knobs is 52 mm, the height of the tire is 51 mm.

 Knob height at the center of the tread is 2.5 mm (same as Race King and Rocket Ron).
 The knobs at the edge of the tire have a height of 4 mm, which is higher than the Race King (2.5 mm), but slightly lower than the Rocket Ron (4.4 mm)

 Rolling Resistance Test Results

 |Rolling Resistance Test Results (Speed: 29 kmh / 18 mph, Load: 42.5 kg)|

 |Rolling Resistance 55 psi / 3,8 Bar||20.1 Watts|

 |Rolling Resistance 45 psi / 3,1 Bar||20.9 Watts|